Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

 alerts WARNING.
 The vulnerability database is refreshed before every scan and only queried with an API token; without one the check says so instead of reporting a clean result it could not verify.
 Supports extended reporting via --lengthy.
-Requires the command-line tool wpscan, version 4.0.0 or newer for the backup folder enumeration.
+Requires the command-line tool wpscan.

 options:
   -h, --help            show this help message and exit